cicsdev/cics-java-jcics-samples/README.md

 * [`cics-java-jcics-link-bundle`](cics-java-jcics-link-bundle) - CICS bundle plug-in project for cics-java-jcics-link-app
 * [`cics-java-jcics-serialize-app`](cics-java-jcics-serialize-app) - Java project covering serializing access to a common resource using the CICS ENQ and DEQ commands.
 * [`cics-java-jcics-serialize-bundle`](cics-java-jcics-serialize-bundle) - CICS bundle plug-in project for cics-java-jcics-serialize-app
+* [`cics-java-jcics-tdq-app`](cics-java-jcics-tdq-app) - Java project covering access to transient data queues using the READQ and WRITEQ commands.
+* [`cics-java-jcics-tdq-bundle`](cics-java-jcics-tdq-bundle) - CICS bundle plug-in project for cics-java-jcics-tdq-app

 ## Repository structure